British firms back war on corruption as part of business reformsWednesday June 22 2022

-The firms under their business lobby say they will back the private sector's fight against graft as part of the business reforms they hope to achieve.
+British firms under their business lobby have pledged back the private sector's fight against graft as part of the business reforms they hope to achieve.

 This is after Kenya signed a Memorandum of Understanding (MoU) with the British Chamber of Commerce Kenya (BCCK) to promote Kenya’s business climate reforms agenda.